Coppersmith's lattices and "focus groups": an attack on small-exponent RSA: Abstract

 \section{Abstract}

-We present a principled technique for reducing the matrix size in some applications of Coppersmith's lattice method for finding roots of modular polynomial equations.
-It relies on an analysis of the actual performance of Coppersmith's attack for smaller parameter sizes, which can be thought of as ``focus group'' testing.
-When applied to the small-exponent RSA problem, it reduces lattice dimensions and consequently running times (sometimes by factors of two or more).
-We also argue that existing metrics (such as enabling condition bounds) are not as important as often thought for measuring the true performance of attacks based on Coppersmith's method.
-Finally, experiments are given to indicate that certain lattice reductive algorithms (such as Nguyen-Stehl\'e's L2) may be particularly well-suited for Coppersmith's method.
+We present a principled technique for reducing the lattice and matrix size in some applications of Coppersmith's lattice method for finding roots of modular polynomial equations.
+It relies on extrapolating patterns from the actual behavior of Coppersmith's attack for smaller parameter sizes, which can be thought of as ``focus group'' testing.
+When applied to the small-exponent RSA problem, our technique reduces lattice dimensions and consequently running times, and hence can be applied to a wider range of exponents.
+Moreover, in many difficult examples our attack is not only faster but also more successful in recovering the RSA secret key.
+We include a discussion of subtleties concerning whether or not existing metrics (such as enabling condition bounds) are decisive in predicting the true efficacy of attacks based on Coppersmith's method.
+Finally, indications are given which suggest certain lattice basis reduction algorithms (such as Nguyen-Stehl\'e's L2) may be particularly well-suited for Coppersmith's method.